The Sana Team

 Judy Seals, FNP-C

 Judy Seals (she/her/hers) is a board-certified family nurse practitioner who provides compassionate and trauma-informed care and has a strong interest in integrative and mental health.
 She completed the Integrative Psychiatry Institute’s Ketamine Medical Provider Training certification course and obtained her Bachelor of Science in Nursing from Baylor University and her Master of Science in Nursing from Rush University.
-She has over nineteen years of nurse practitioner experience in various roles, including over 2 1/2 years of experience as a ketamine medical provider.
+She has over 20 years of nurse practitioner experience in various roles, including over 3 years of experience as a ketamine medical provider.
 Her diverse professional background includes cardiology, plastic surgery, retail health, regenerative medicine, and integrative health where she developed a passion for a more holistic, patient-focused approach to health care and wellness.
 She believes that a partnership with patients grounded in trust and mutual respect is instrumental to optimizing outcomes, and looks forward to supporting your inner healing journey.

 MOVEMENT STAFF